findingcorey1/Obsidian/ASIA 1125/Discussions/Discussion 8.md

 Which later Confucian scholars helped shape and expand Confucianism after Confucius?
 * Mencius (370-300 BC)
 	* He studied with Confucius grandson
 	* He travelled around offering advice to rulers of nearby states.
-Reminded the rulers of the mandate of heaven and telling to their face directly if they didn't rule well, heaven would say that their people wopuld rev
+Reminded the rulers of the mandate of heaven and telling to their face directly if they didn't rule well, heaven would say that their people would rebel and oust them
+	* Also made the rulers responsibility to see if people had enough to eat at ever meal in good years and could avoid starving in bad years
+* Xunzi (310-220 BC)
+	* At that time they survived in a much more structured form because the Xunzi is a set of essay that Xunzi wrote himself
+	* Xunzi had a political and administrative experience and showed a lot of consideration for the rulers that faced numerous amounts of difficulties from rituals and virtue.
+	* Xunzi applied a